 The procedure is carried out under general anaesthesia and pets can usually go home the same day.

 Laparoscopic spaying requires specialist equipment and maintenance, as well as extensive training for veterinary surgeons.
 Therefore, the cost of this procedure is slightly more expensive than a standard spaying procedure.

-Pets'n'Vets Family Membership members can claim a 10% discount off any neutering procedure.
-Our health club offers preventative health, and you could be saving each year on what you spend on your pet treatment wise.
+Pets'n'Vets Pet Health for Life members can claim a 10% discount off any neutering procedure.
+Our Pet health for Life plan offers preventative health, and you could be saving each year on what you spend on your pet treatment wise.

 We are always at the end of the telephone for you and your pet, so please contact us if you have any further questions.